Ava Michelle Puts Towering Height On Display In Stylish Cat Woman Costume

 The 17-year-old actress had one hand pressed against her head with her other resting on her thigh as she shifted her hips to the side slightly.
 The snug leggings and the position she held herself in for the photo allowed her to flaunt her towering height for the camera as well.

-The young actress stood in the entry way of a house.
+The young actress stood in the entryway of a house.
 The front door had a few rows of vibrant orange Halloween lights wrapped around it.
-Two large flower pots housing small greenery were sitting on floor on either side of the door.
+Two large flower pots housing small greenery were sitting on the floor on either side of the door.
 Off to the side, there was a bench up against the wall with a small white skull on top of it.
-On the wall opposite to the bench was a huge slide window.
+On the wall opposite the bench was a huge slide window.
 The reflection of the orange lights was visible in the window’s glass.

-Ava’s 1.4 followers showered the festive snapshot with nearly 300,000 likes and just shy of 400 comments in the 24 hours since she posted it on her profile.
+Ava’s 1.4 million followers showered the festive snapshot with nearly 300,000 likes and just shy of 400 comments in the 24 hours since she posted it on her profile.

 The post contained several other snaps of Ava rocking her cat woman costume as she posed with several of her friends.